osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 **Resource type:** A classification that defines what kind of infrastructure entity a resource represents (e.g. compute.vm, network.switch, storage.volume).

-**Connection type:** A classification that defines the semantic meaning of a relationship between resources (e.g. connected_to, attached_to, contains, depends_on, routes_through).
+**Connection type:** A classification that defines the semantic meaning of a relationship between resources (e.g. network, attached_to, contains, dependency, routes_through).

 **Extension:** Namespaced vendor-specific or custom properties and types that extend OSIRIS without modifying the core schema structure.